 To help make the case for the vaccination to patients, pharmacists can draw on some of the following benefits outlined by the CDC5:

-- Although the flu vaccine won’t guarantee an escape from all symptoms of the illness, it does reduce the risk of the flu by 40% to 60%.
-During the 2016-2017 flu season alone, the vaccine prevented over 5 million cases of illness and nearly 85,000 hospitalizations due to flu complications.
+- Although the flu vaccine won’t guarantee an escape from all symptoms of the illness, it does reduce risk by 40% to 60%.
+During the 2016-2017 flu season alone, the vaccine prevented over 5 million cases of illness and nearly 85,000 hospitalizations due to related complications.

 - At-risk individuals, including children, older adults, and those with compromised immune systems will naturally benefit from receiving the vaccination themselves, and the more vaccinated people they come into contact with, the less likely it is they will become sick.